Family Advocacy & Support

 Wonder Mentoring Program

-Wonder is a mentoring program matching children living in foster care, one-to-one, with caring, consistent adults.
-The mentors are trained to listen, support, and guide each child through fun, age-appropriate experiences in music, the arts, sports, volunteer service, dining out, and nature.
-The children enrolled in the program are called “Explorers” and the adults who volunteer and serve as mentors are called “Guides.”
+Wonder is a one-on-one mentoring program serving youth impacted by foster care, by connecting them with consistent, caring adults.
+Our mentors are there to listen, support, and guide each child through fun, age-appropriate experiences.
+Children who participate in the program are called “Explorers” and the adults who volunteer and serve as mentors are called “Guides.”
 Together, they participate in a journey of fun and exploration filled with Wonder moments.